Our story · Eugene, Oregon · Est. 2005

 The orchards and fields that made us.

-Citrus orchards in Southern California — one of many crops in nearly two decades of fieldwork.
+Citrus orchards in Southern California, one of many crops in more than two decades of fieldwork.

 Handmade craft & fine art